-3. Best Warm- and Cool-Mist Humidifier: HuPro Humidifier for Bedroom
+3. Best Warm- and Cool-Mist Humidifier: ENPULY 6L Top Fill Humidifier

 Not sure whether you'd prefer a warm- or cool-mist model?
-HuPro's humidifier gives you the best of both worlds.
-The large 5.5-gallon tank can moisturize spaces as large as 500 square feet for up to 40 hours, and the air ionization and ceramic filter technologies are designed to help prevent fungi or bacteria buildup.
-(You'll still need to clean regularly, though.)
+ENPULY's humidifier gives you the best of both worlds.
+The large 6-liter tank can moisturize spaces as large as 861 square feet for up to 75 hours, and it can produce three levels of cool mist and nine levels of warm mist.

 4. Best for Extra-Dry Spaces: Levoit Hybrid Ultrasonic Humidifier LV600HH

-With a six-liter tank designed for rooms up to 753 square feet, this workhorse can make even desert-like spaces more comfortable.
+With a 6-liter tank designed for rooms up to 753 square feet, this workhorse can make even desert-like spaces more comfortable.